-The 2018 Power of Inclusion Awards will be held on May 9th and is chaired by Laquita Stribling.
+The 2021 Power of Inclusion Awards will take place on Wednesday, May 5, 2021.

 - The Individual Award recognizes someone whose personal behavior is a model of inclusion and is a catalyst for inclusive relationships among diverse populations in the community.